THERE ARE PEOPLE IN THE SPACE:

 An exploration of architectural photography William Klein and Julius Shulman

-In the past, artists, writers and thinkers includes architects went on the Grand tour which sophisticated the creativity as well as the intertextual sensibilities at the time.
-According to the Adam Matthew Digital’s new website, a phenomenon of the Grand Tour took the public attention of English travellers to the continent between c.1550 and 1850, which had all sorts of meaningful effects on cultural, social, political, architectural, gastronomic, sartorial and artist movement.
+In the past, artists, writers, thinkers, and architects embarked on the Grand Tour, which refined their creativity and intertextual sensibilities.
+According to Adam Matthew Digital's new website, the phenomenon of the Grand Tour garnered public attention from English travelers to the continent between c.1550 and 1850, impacting cultural, social, political, architectural, gastronomic, sartorial, and artistic movements significantly.

-From another point of view, the fluid and informative information allows people to require no imagination to make things valuable rather than impinging on the imagination.
-Osbert Lancaster argues “Today, architecture is an activity about which the average man cares a little and knows less and such views as he may hold are founded not on any personal bias, which might be regrettable but would certainly be excusable, but on a variety of acquired misconceptions.”
-Consequently, architecture has always coexisted in a frame with any nature of habitation, however, a modern architectural imagery as a medium tends to distort things to be a form of being superficially photogenic.
+From another viewpoint, fluid and informative information reduces the need for imagination, instead impinging on it.
+Osbert Lancaster argues, "Today, architecture is an activity about which the average man cares little and knows less.
+The views he may hold are founded not on any personal bias, which might be regrettable but certainly excusable, but on a variety of acquired misconceptions."
+Consequently, architecture has always coexisted in a frame with any nature of habitation.
+However, modern architectural imagery as a medium tends to distort things, making them superficially photogenic.

-From the view point of designer and an architectural photographer, this author recognizes the broad implication of how unconsciously people are receiving the superficial infra-knowledge as if they were the nature of life and how it influences a process of decision making, more importantly, how people are taking as an obvious inspiration.
-It is almost like an assembly line system.
-This includes the author himself.
-This paper aim to review the existing state of architectural photography and its role in order to locate an organic relationship between place, people and photography.
+From the viewpoint of a designer and an architectural photographer, this author recognizes the broad implications of how people unconsciously receive superficial infra-knowledge as if it were the nature of life and how it influences decision-making processes and obvious inspirations.
+It is almost like an assembly line system, including the author himself.
+This paper aims to review the existing state of architectural photography and its role to locate an organic relationship between place, people, and photography.

 The interior of the Pantheon in the 18th century , painted by Giovanni Paolo Panini.
 Panini was an architect and a painter.
 He drew this painting on his Grand Tour.

-The first viable photographic named Daguerreotype process was introduced in Paris in January 1839 by Louis Jacques Daguerre Mande who was a Parisian stage designer as well as who had trained to be an architect.
-The first practical method of photography was a small (average size of 8 x 10 centimetres) silver-coated metal, “considered magical reflections of reality.”
+The first viable photographic process, named Daguerreotype, was introduced in Paris in January 1839 by Louis Jacques Daguerre Mande, a Parisian stage designer who also trained as an architect.
+The process involved a small (average size of 8 x 10 centimeters) silver-coated metal plate, "considered magical reflections of reality."

-Dagurre’s central intention towards the photography was to find more realistic way of rendering his image of captured “in his illusionistic spectacles and the dioramas.”6 William Henry Fox Talbot followed about four months later announced his Calotype process.
-The British scientist, Sir John Robinson stated the incidence in regard to the daguerreotype process in his letter to Royal Society of Edinburgh, &c.
-(Communicated by the Society of Arts) that “the original, are faithfully copied in these wonderful pictures” and he declared “accurate views of architecture.”8 He stated the discovery as the new method of recording of things in its a power of capturing details which went beyond a skill of naked eyes.
-Because of its high accuracy of photography as a medium for recording details, the photography began to free architects from producing countless number of architectural drafting and “blundering of the eye and hand”.
-The recognition of photography was surely but slowly gaining a population through a reputation hailed by Building News “veraciousness of representation … like Caeser’s wife, it can ever not be suspected”
+Daguerre's central intention with photography was to find a more realistic way of rendering his images, captured in his illusionistic spectacles and dioramas.
+William Henry Fox Talbot announced his Calotype process about four months later.
+The British scientist Sir John Robinson, in a letter to the Royal Society of Edinburgh &c.
+(Communicated by the Society of Arts), stated regarding the daguerreotype process that "the originals are faithfully copied in these wonderful pictures" and declared them "accurate views of architecture."
+He described the discovery as a new method of recording things with a power of capturing details beyond the skill of the naked eye.
+Due to its high accuracy, photography began to free architects from producing countless architectural drafts and the "blundering of the eye and hand."
+The recognition of photography was slowly but surely gaining popularity, hailed by Building News for its "veraciousness of representation… like Caesar's wife, it can never be suspected."

-For instance, a construction view of Palm house (1849), the new Louvre in Paris (1855) and the Crystal place in London (1855) were good examples of contemporary buildings captured in the early decades of photography.
-However, at the time, the use of photography was more of recording a process of construction due to its fast disappearance of building process.
-This is due to architects tended to see past drawings for their references thus photos of new age wasn’t something to be referred.
-Since a foundation of photography was not well-grounded yet it took time to be emerged to be recognised as specific genre of architecture photography.
-Besides all that, the development of photography was depending on various types of patronage as well as by counterpointing notions of medium’s role such as artistic, commercial and utilitarian, “that helped to determine not only what was photographed but also how it photographed”.
+For instance, construction views of the Palm House (1849), the new Louvre in Paris (1855), and the Crystal Palace in London (1855) were good examples of contemporary buildings captured in the early decades of photography.
+However, at that time, photography was more for recording construction processes due to the rapid disappearance of building processes.
+Architects tended to refer to past drawings, so photos of the new age weren't commonly used.
+Since the foundation of photography was not yet well-established, it took time to be recognized as a specific genre of architecture photography.
+Moreover, the development of photography depended on various types of patronage and counterpointing notions of the medium's role, such as artistic, commercial, and utilitarian, "that helped to determine not only what was photographed but also how it was photographed."

-Ever since architecture photography was introduced, in the early stage, photographers were using examples from architectural drawings particularly for the elevation and perspective views.
+Ever since architecture photography was introduced, in its early stage, photographers used examples from architectural drawings, particularly for elevation and perspective views.

-In the late eighteenth century, a method of representing architectural images began to focus on rendering architecture more pictorially easy-to-understand in order to earn public attention which photographers were keen to find their own way of representation architecture.
-“This dependence on an existing visual syntax is hardly surprising” says Elwall.
-This is due to its unique background of photographers at the time were mixture of painters or the graphics arts which today is even more diverse anonymous.
-Both in France and in the U.K., the 1850’s was a very formative decade for photography as the Building News stated that “advanced from recreation to trade” and it officially started organising as a foundation.
+In the late eighteenth century, a method of representing architectural images began focusing on rendering architecture more pictorially and easy-to-understand to earn public attention, which photographers were keen to find their own way of representing architecture.
+"This dependence on an existing visual syntax is hardly surprising," says Elwall, due to its unique background of photographers at the time being a mixture of painters or graphic artists, which today is even more diverse and anonymous.
+Both in France and in the U.K., the 1850s was a formative decade for photography, as stated by the Building News, which "advanced from recreation to trade" and officially started organizing as a foundation.

-From this stage photographer’s attitude toward architecture started seemed to be splitting into two major groups, while one pursuing picturesque and the others are more trying to achieve architect’s intention of their architecture.
-“In most of their productions, the English photographers appear to have aimed chiefly at the picturesque.
-To render architectural photographs vulnerable as studies to the architect, the picturesque must frequently give way to the exhibition of form and detail.
+From this stage, photographers' attitudes toward architecture seemed to split into two major groups: one pursuing the picturesque and the other trying to achieve the architect's intention with their architecture.
+"In most of their productions, the English photographers appear to have aimed chiefly at the picturesque.
+To render architectural photographs valuable as studies to the architect, the picturesque must frequently give way to the exhibition of form and detail.
 It is necessary for the photographer to know what the architect requires in representation of edifices.
-It is but too evident that the majority of the photographers whose works are exhibited are entirely ignorant of what the architect requires”14 whereas in France, an architectural photography was forging a close relationship between architect and photograph by means of dissemination architectural information.
-In addition, there was a movement of photography market in Italy which was thrived by photographs taken by ground tourists.
-Their tourist customers were interested in those photographs of eyewitness historical monument where the ground tourist had been.
-One of the ground tourists who worked in Rome, Robert Macpherson won his international recognition at the exhibition at the Architectural Union company’s premises in London in 1862.
-Macpherson’s photograph was admired by some classical architects, Donaldson and sir William Tite, however, from an architectural point of view, it was strongly disapproved of the idea for its commercial sense. “<…> a great want of that which we are always led to expect in architectural drawings – mathematical precision”.15 Within about a decade of recognition of photography as a medium for architecture, the constant tension among different thoughts and purposes of photograph has always been a controversial between topographical record, architectural documentations or a piece of art.
-The blurred line within architectural photography begins to surface.
+It is but too evident that the majority of photographers whose works are exhibited are entirely ignorant of what the architect requires," whereas in France, architectural photography was forging a close relationship between architect and photograph by means of disseminating architectural information.
+In addition, there was a thriving photography market in Italy, driven by photographs taken by ground tourists.
+Their tourist customers were interested in photographs of eyewitness historical monuments where the ground tourist had been.
+One such ground tourist who worked in Rome, Robert Macpherson, won international recognition at an exhibition at the Architectural Union company’s premises in London in 1862.
+Macpherson's photograph was admired by some classical architects, Donaldson and Sir William Tite; however, from an architectural viewpoint, it was strongly disapproved for its commercial sense. "<…> a great want of that which we are always led to expect in architectural drawings – mathematical precision."
+Within about a decade of recognition of photography as a medium for architecture, the constant tension among different thoughts and purposes of photographs has always been controversial, oscillating between topographical record, architectural documentation, or a piece of art.
+The blurred line within architectural photography began to surface.

 Palm house, Kew, London,1847 by Antoine Claudet This image is thought to be the most powerful image from the beginning of rich tradition of photographs of Engineer architecture, such as the Crystal Palace and the Galerie des Machenes(1889).
 Claudet failed to sell a rchitecture views and shifted himself to portraiture photographer.
 Claudet was noted by the French Publisher of Excrusion daguerrienne as London’s “misty vapours” prevented “the formation of clear images.